hybridables/hybridify/README.md

 - no breaking changes between switching APIs - from callbacks to promises
 - thin wrapper around [relike][] to add support for both promise and callback-style API
 - only using [bluebird][], if not other Promise constructor provided through `.Promise` property
-- [bluebird][] or the custom constructor is used only on enviroments that don't have support for native Promise
+- [bluebird][] or the custom constructor is used only on environments that don't have support for native Promise
 - works on any nodejs version - from `v0.10.x` to latest `v6+` [Node.js](https://nodejs.org)
 - accept and works with javascript internal functions like `JSON.stringify` and `JSON.parse`